 Our thoughts turn to pumpkin in the fall, and while its sweet goodness may first come to mind, let’s not overlook how delicious and comforting it is in savoury recipes.
 Pumpkin goes exotic in this Curried Pumpkin Coconut Chickpea Soup.
 It’s one of my most popular soup recipes and for good reason.
 It’s mildly spicy, with a hint of sweetness, and wholly satisfying.
-I first shared this recipe in 2013 and it’s definitely time to bring it into the spotlight again.
+Now that our November heat wave is over here in Ontario, it’s time to get out the soup pot!

-When I was in Calgary a couple of weeks ago visiting my BFF, she took me to the Lazy Loaf and Kettle for lunch.
+When I was in Calgary in 2013 visiting my BFF, she took me to the Lazy Loaf and Kettle for lunch.
 I crafted my own sandwich with multigrain bread, turkey, cranberry sauce and a few other ingredients.
 It was so fresh and delicious.
 But it was the soup that really blew me away.
 I believe it was called Coconut Curry Chickpea, and it was thick and satisfying with tender chickpeas and a lovely initial level of heat that developed to a satisfying kick.

 Curried Pumpkin Coconut Chickpea Soup